varqox/latte/README.md

 ## Used tools
 Project is implemented in C++17.
 For parsing BNFC with C backend was used.
+For compiling assembly `NASM` is used.
+For stripping symbols `strip` command is used.
+For linking `gcc` is used.

 ## Project structure
 - my tests in folders `good/`, `bad/`, `warnings/`